eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Spark
 	- Presto
 + ***Experience working with large data sets and distributed computing tools (e.g. Redshift, Presto)***
++ Experience writing production datasets in SQL/Hive OR building internal/production data tools for ETL, experimentation, or exploration in a scripting language (Python, R, etc.)
 + MongoDB, Redis, Memcached, experience crafting NoSQL data models.
 + data engineering tooling: Airflow and Databricks
 + Experience working with Big Data, Data Pipelines, Caching and Technologies such as ElasticSearch and Redis
++ Very strong experience in scaling and optimizing schemas, performance tuning SQL and ETL pipelines in the OLTP, OLAP and Data Warehouse environments
++ Passionate about various technologies including but not limited to SQL/No SQL/MPP databases etc.
++ Hands-on experience with Big Data technologies (e.g Hadoop, Hive, Spark)
 + Have a thirst for technical challenges with big data and distributed systems, including HBase, Kafka, Elasticsearch and Dropwizard
 + data plane development kit, DPDK, from the Linux Foundation for computer networking and interactions with the Linux operating system kernel
 + Build data pipelines with tools like Apache Beam/Spark, Scio, Storm, ML tools such as Kubeflow, and cloud computing platforms such as Google Cloud Platform and AWS (Amazon Web Services).
 And, Google BigQuery, DBT.